Are you thinking about Cancun for your next holiday? Then check out my ultimate travel guide on what to do in Cancun for the best holiday ever!

 Cancun is an area of Mexico I know very well – I’ve been a few times now – but I still jumped at the chance to go back again with Teletext Holidays.

-Based at the Moon Palace, the 5* all-inclusive resort just south of Cancun, I hired a car and looked at exploring as much of Cancun as possible.
-There are so many activities to do here it’s easy visiting a different destination each day and never get bored.
+Based at the Moon Palace, the 5* all-inclusive resort just south of Cancun, I hired a car and looked at exploring as much of the area as possible.
+There are so many things to do in Cancun it’s easy visiting a different destination each day and never get bored, so that’s exactly what I did.

 Ahhh Holbox, you beauty.